-Dr. Cortese is President of the Crane Institute of Sustainability and a Principal of the Intentional Endowments Network.
+Dr. Cortese is Co-founder and President of the Crane Institute of Sustainability and a Principal of the Intentional Endowments Network.
 He has been actively engaged in public policy and educational transformation on climate change and other large system sustainability challenges for 40 years.
 He founded Second Nature, the Boston-based advocacy organization committed to promoting sustainability through higher education, along with U.S. Senator John Kerry, Teresa Heinz Kerry and Bruce Droste.
 He served as Second Nature’s president from March 1993-August 2012.

 He was the organizer of the Presidents' Climate Leadership Commitment and co-founder of the Association for the Advancement of Sustainability in Higher Education (AASHE) and the Higher Education Association Sustainability Consortium.

 He is Principal of Sustainable Visions, LLC a frequent consultant to higher education, industry and non-profit organizations on institutionalization of sustainability principles and programs.

 Dr. Cortese was one of the founding employees of the US EPA and the Commissioner of the Massachusetts Department of Environmental Protection.
 He was the first Dean of Environmental Programs at Tufts University and founded the award-winning Tufts Environmental Literacy Institute in 1989 that helped integrate environmental and sustainability perspectives in over 175 courses.
 He also organized the effort that resulted in the internationally acclaimed Talloires Declaration of University Leaders for a Sustainable Future in 1990 now signed by over 350 presidents and chancellors in over 50 countries.